Burma Legislature: Speakers of the House of Representatives

+Bandoola U Sein was President of the State Assembly of Japanese-sponsored State of Burma.

 Notable legislation

 In 1938, the Legislature of Burma attempted to remedy the dispossession of rural Burmese farmers who were displaced by Indians, in particular, the Chettiars, by passing the Tenancy Act, Land Purchase Act, and Land Alienation Act.
 The Tenancy Act intended to safeguard tenants from eviction and to fix fair rents, while the Land Purchase Act allowed the government to purchase large swathes of land owned by non-agriculturalists to be resold on a tenancy basis to genuine farmers.
 In 1938, the Legislature passed into law the progressive University Act.